 Read more about our plans in NIHR Greater Manchester PSTRC 2017-2022 The Next Five Years.

 We are operating as significant changes occur in health and care systems, with devolution of the health and social care budget to Greater Manchester creating a dynamic research environment.

-We work with NIHR CLAHRCs, AHSNs and Patient Safety Collaboratives, as well as NHS, local authority and industry partners within an Academic Health Science System, HInM (Health Innovation Manchester).
+We work with NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRCs), Academic Health Science Networks (AHSNs) and Patient Safety Collaboratives, as well as NHS, local authority and industry partners within an Academic Health Science System called Health Innovation Manchester (HInM).

 Read our latest annual reports as submitted to the NIHR.